Skip to Main Content

 • The final step of the mortgage process, the closing, usually still requires an in-person experience even with online-only lenders.

 If you’re thinking about applying for a mortgage online, you’re not the only prospective homebuyer who wants to buy their physical home with the convenience of a digital screen.
-According to research from management consultants McKinsey & Company, around 60 percent of borrowers – both those looking for a new home and those looking to refinance their mortgages – “would be open to completing their entire mortgage application online,” even “without phone or in-person support.”
+According to research from management consultants McKinsey & Company, a growing number of borrowers are interested in digital mortgage origination, sometimes twice as many customers as the supply of such mortgages.
+In addition, 72 percent of borrowers now start their loan journey online.

-Before you start clicking the keys, you need to consider all the benefits and drawbacks — to figure out if a 100-percent applying for a mortgage online experience is right for you.
+Before you start clicking the keys, you need to consider all the benefits and drawbacks — to figure out if applying for a mortgage online is the right experience for you.

 Should you apply for mortgages online?

-Applying for mortgages with an online-only lender could potentially speed up this process — it’s one of the big pros of the digital approach.
+Applying for a mortgage with an online-only lender could potentially speed up this process — it’s one of the big pros of the digital approach.
 Don’t rush in, though.
 Be sure to think about these questions as you try to find a lender that meets your needs.

 How complicated are your finances?

 If you receive a steady paycheck from an employer and have excellent credit, your financial picture is fairly easy to understand and an online-only lender is likely a good fit.
-However, if you are self-employed, have recently gone through some kind of big financial change in your life – a divorce or a bankruptcy, for example – or don’t fit the standard applicant model in some other way, you may face some additional hurdles on the pathway to secure a mortgage.
-And explaining may be easier face-to-face with a loan officer.
+However, if you are self-employed, have recently gone through a big financial change in your life — a divorce or bankruptcy, for example — or don’t fit the standard applicant model in some other way, you may face some extra hurdles in getting a mortgage.
+Explaining your situation may be easier face-to-face with a loan officer.

 How fast do you need to close?

 If you’re on a tight timeline, an online-only lender can be part of a recipe for success.
-Digital lenders boast about their ability to beat the industry average to close – Better.com, for example, says it closes loans 17 days faster than the average.
-However, if you aren’t in a serious rush, you may want to explore additional options, including lenders that offer in-person assistance.
+Digital lenders boast about their ability to beat the industry average to close.
+Better Mortgage, for example, says it closes loans 17 days faster than the average.
+However, if you aren’t in a serious rush, you may want to explore more options, including lenders that offer in-person assistance.

 Have you ever done this before?

-If you’re a first-time homebuyer, buying a home can feel overwhelming, and you’ll want to make sure you are exploring all the ways to potentially lower the costs.
+If you’re a first-time homebuyer, buying a home can feel overwhelming.
+You’ll want to ensure you are exploring all the ways to potentially lower the costs.
 Think about whether you can benefit from someone holding your hand a bit tighter to walk you through the process.

-The largest mortgage lender in the U.S., both by number of loans and dollar amount of loans, is Rocket Mortgage — an online-only lender, and in fact one of the first of the breed.
+One of the largest mortgage lenders in the U.S., both by number of loans and dollar amount, is Rocket Mortgage.
+It is an online-only lender, and in fact, one of the first of the breed.

 Pros and cons of online-only mortgage applications